worldmusic/worldmusic.github.io/chapters/song-grant-2021/index.md

 ## The Angkuoch in the British Museum

-Until the recent acquisition of two new angkuoch through this project[^update], the British Museum had only [one angkuoch in its collection](https://www.britishmuseum.org/collection/object/A_As1966-11-5), an instrument of unknown maker, donated in 1966 by a certain W Hanson Rawles, about whom nothing further is known.
+Until the recent acquisition of two new angkuoch through this project,[^update] the British Museum had only [one angkuoch in its collection](https://www.britishmuseum.org/collection/object/A_As1966-11-5), an instrument of unknown maker, donated in 1966 by a certain W Hanson Rawles, about whom nothing further is known.
 Today, museum practices carefully document, wherever possible, the provenance and donation circumstances of items to their collections.

 [^update]: In December 2020, the British Museum acquired two angkuoch made for this project: an [angkuoch daek](https://www.britishmuseum.org/collection/object/A_2020-3017-2) made by BIN Song and an [angkuoch russey](https://www.britishmuseum.org/collection/object/A_2020-3017-1) made by CHI Monivong.